Manifolds of Projective Shapes: Abstract

 \section{Abstract}

 The projective shape of a configuration of $k$ points or ``landmarks'' in $\RP^d$ consists of the information that is invariant under projective transformations and hence is reconstructable from uncalibrated camera views.
-Mathematically, the space of projective shapes for these $k$ landmarks can be described as the quotient space of $k$ copies of $\RP^d$ modulo the action of the projective linear group $\P.$ The main purpose of this paper is to give a detailed examination of the topology of projective shape space, and it is shown how to derive subsets that are \editt{in a certain sense maximal,} differentiable Hausdorff manifolds which can be provided with a Riemannian metric.
+Mathematically, the space of projective shapes for these $k$ landmarks can be described as the quotient space of $k$ copies of $\RP^d$ modulo the action of the projective linear group $\P$.
+Using homogeneous coordinates, such configurations can be described as real $k\times(d+1)$-dimensional matrices given up to left-multiplication of non-singular diagonal matrices, while the group $\P$ acts as $\GL$ from the right.
+The main purpose of this paper is to give a detailed examination of the topology of projective shape space, and, using matrix notation, it is shown how to derive subsets that are in a certain sense maximal, differentiable Hausdorff manifolds which can be provided with a Riemannian metric.
 A special subclass of the projective shapes consists of the Tyler regular shapes, for which geometrically motivated pre-shapes can be defined, thus allowing for the construction of a natural Riemannian metric.